 Live Action TV

-When Ben (or "Henry Gale," as he was identifying himself at the time) was "captured" by the main characters on LOST, he spent much of his time turning Locke and Jack against each other, a feat that took very little effort.
-This did lend some assistance to his eventual escape, but is more likely part of some even more complex plot.
+LOST When Ben (or "Henry Gale," as he was identifying himself at the time) was "captured" by the main characters, he spent much of his time turning Locke and Jack against each other.
+This aided his eventual escape but it alos aided a much longer term and confusing plan.

 Firefly: We learn in a flashback that the greed approach not only allowed Mal and Zoe to get out of a violent situation, but resulted in Jayne joining their crew.